VCL3D/Pano3D/download/index.md

   To download the <b>Pano3D</b> dataset a two-step process is employed as the rendered dataset is a derivative of third party 3D datasets.
 To get access to download the dataset two <b>parallel</b> steps are required:
                         <ol>
                             <li style="text-align: justify;">
                                 First, to agree with the terms and conditions for each of the 3D datasets that were used to create (i.e. render) it, and more specifically, Matterport3D and GibsonV2.
-This is accomplished by filling in this <a href="https://forms.gle/SJUqLZYmu8sogwrAA">request form</a>.
+This is accomplished by filling in this <a href="https://forms.gle/SJUqLZYmu8sogwrAA" target="_blank" rel="noopener noreferrer">request form</a>.
                             </li>
                             <li style="text-align: justify;">
                                 Second, a request for access to the respective Zenodo repositories where the data are hosted is required, one for each split/part.